llmware-ai/llmware/README.md

 ## 📣  Release notes and Change Log

+**Tuesday, May 21 - v0.2.15-WIP**
+- Improvements in Model class handling of Pytorch and Transformers dependencies (just-in-time loading, if needed)
+- Expanding API endpoint options and inference server functionality
+- Updates to be merged in main branch by Wednesday, May 22 with PyPy release targeted for end of week

-**Friday, May 17 - v0.2.14-WIP**
+**Saturday, May 18 - v0.2.14**
 - New OCR image parsing methods with [example](https://github.com/llmware-ai/llmware/tree/main/examples/Use_Cases/slicing_and_dicing_office_docs.py)
 - Adding first part of logging improvements (WIP) in Configs and Models.
 - New embedding model added to catalog - industry-bert-loans.
 - Updates to model import methods and configurations.
-- Changes merged into main repo with PyPi release scheduled for the weekend.

 **Sunday, May 12 - v0.2.13**
 - New GGUF streaming method with [basic example](https://github.com/llmware-ai/llmware/tree/main/examples/Models/gguf_streaming.py) and [phi3 local chatbot](https://github.com/llmware-ai/llmware/tree/main/examples/UI/gguf_streaming_chatbot.py)